Medical expert of the article

 - polyglycols (propylene glycol, ethylene glycol);

-- polysaccharides - hyaluronic acid, chitosan, polysaccharides of vegetable and marine origin (chondroitin sulfate, mucopolysaccharides), pectins;
+- polysaccharides - hyaluronic acid, chitosan, polysaccharides of plant and marine origin (chondroitin sulfate, mucopolysaccharides), pectins;

-- protein molecules and their hydrolysates of animal and vegetable origin (in particular, the popular cosmetic ingredients collagen and elastin are included in cosmetics as moisturizing agents);
+- protein molecules and their hydrolysates of animal and plant origin (in particular, popular cosmetic ingredients collagen and elastin are included in cosmetics precisely as moisturizing agents);

 - polynucleic acids (DNA) and their hydrolysates.

 The listed components are found in almost all cosmetic forms, including emulsion (creams).
-However, most of them in gels and "liquid" drugs (tonic, lotions, serums, concentrates).
+However, they are most abundant in gels and "liquid" products (tonics, lotions, serums, concentrates).

-And now attention: the use of moisturizing the skin like a "wet compress" is not always justified.
-For example, in a dry climate, when the relative content of water in the environment is lower than in the stratum corneum, the compress begins to "draw" water from the skin - as a result, the stratum corneum becomes drier.
-On the contrary, at high humidity of air application of cosmetics with the given components really softens and humidifies a skin.
-This improves the appearance of the skin - it acquires a matte shine, slightly tightened and smoothed.
+Now, attention: using skin moisturizing products like a "wet compress" is not always justified.
+For example, in a dry climate, when the relative water content in the environment is lower than in the stratum corneum, the compress begins to "pull" water from the skin - as a result, the stratum corneum becomes even drier.
+On the contrary, with high air humidity, applying cosmetics with these components really softens and moisturizes the skin.
+At the same time, the appearance of the skin also improves - it acquires a matte shine, tightens and smoothes a little.

-On some cosmetics, they write that they have the effect of deep moisturizing of the skin.
+Some cosmetics say that they have a deep skin moisturizing effect.
 What does this mean?
-A common misconception is to think that all layers of the skin, including deep ones, are moisturized.
-In fact, only the horny layer is hydrated.
+It is a common misconception to think that all skin layers, including the deep ones, are moisturized.
+In fact, only the stratum corneum is moisturized.
 The role of natural sponges in the stratum corneum is played by components of the natural moisturizing factor (NMF) - free amino acids, urea, lactic acid, sodium pyroglutamate.
 They are located throughout the stratum corneum, and only in it.

-These compounds are formed as a result of the breakdown of proteins (mainly filagrinov), which ensure the adhesion of cells lying under the stratum corneum.
-Going to the stratum corneum, the cells not only lose the nucleus, the bonds between them also gradually break down (which is why unattached horny scales freely slough from the surface of the skin).
-NMF molecules are located in close proximity to the corneocytes.
-With NMF, a significant part of the water present in the stratum corneum is associated.
+These compounds are formed as a result of the breakdown of proteins (mainly filaggrins), which provide adhesion of cells lying under the stratum corneum.
+Having passed into the stratum corneum, the cells not only lose their nucleus, but the connections between them are also gradually destroyed (this is why horny scales that are not bonded to each other are easily exfoliated from the skin surface).
+NMF molecules are located in close proximity to corneocytes.
+A significant portion of the water present in the stratum corneum is associated with NMF.

-Bound water participates in the glueing of horny scales and along with sebum it ensures the plasticity and smoothness of the skin surface, however it does not prevent the disintegration of scales and their natural removal.
+Bound water participates in the gluing of horny scales and, along with sebum, ensures the plasticity and smoothness of the skin surface, but does not prevent the disintegration of scales and their natural removal.

 - Osmosis, or dilution effect

-Deep hydration of the stratum corneum also has mineral substances (salts).
-The mechanism of action here is quite different.
+Mineral substances (salts) also provide deep hydration of the stratum corneum.
+The mechanism of action here is completely different.
 Penetrating the stratum corneum, salts increase its osmotic pressure.
-To restore the natural water-salt balance, the water from the underlying layers of the epidermis starts to flow into the stratum corneum and stay in it, as if diluting the aqueous phase and trying to bring the concentration of salt in it in accordance with the norm.
-The result is an increase in the hydration of the stratum corneum, i.e. Increase the content of water in it.
+In order to restore the natural water-salt balance, water from the underlying layers of the epidermis begins to enter the stratum corneum and linger in it, as if diluting the water phase and trying to bring the level of salt concentration in it into line with the norm.
+The result is an increase in the hydration of the stratum corneum, i.e. an increase in the water content in it.

 - Restoring the barrier

-Even if the violation of the lipid barrier is not the primary cause of the development of dryness, it still occurs if the skin suffers from a lack of moisture for a long time.
-Therefore, in addition to the use of moisturizers, which remove the feeling of dryness and increase the moisture content in the stratum corneum, it is necessary to use the means designed to restore the barrier.
+Even if a lipid barrier disorder is not the primary cause of dryness, it still occurs if the skin suffers from a lack of moisture for a long time.
+Therefore, in addition to using moisturizers that relieve the feeling of dryness and increase the moisture content in the stratum corneum, it is necessary to use products designed to restore the barrier.

-First of all, the damage in the barrier should be repaired rather quickly.
-To do this, lipids are used both in the form of pure oils, and in combination with other ingredients in the composition of local preparations.
-Molecules of lipids penetrate into the intercellular spaces and are built into the lipid barrier.
-Part of the lipid molecules deposited from above gradually moves along the intercellular spaces, reaches the living layers of the epidermis and is included in the cellular metabolism.
-In particular, they can serve as a substrate for the further synthesis of lipids, characteristic for the skin barrier.
+First of all, the damage to the barrier should be patched up with something rather quickly.
+Lipids are used for this purpose both in the form of pure oils and in combination with other ingredients in topical preparations.
+Lipid molecules penetrate into the intercellular spaces and are incorporated into the lipid barrier.
+Some of the lipid molecules applied on top gradually move along the intercellular spaces, reach the living layers of the epidermis and are included in cellular metabolism.
+In particular, they can serve as a substrate for further synthesis of lipids characteristic of the skin barrier.

 Natural oils are mixtures of lipids.
-Therefore, the restoring efficiency and the predominant mechanism of the action of the oils will depend on their lipid composition.
-Oils containing essential fatty acids (linoleic and β-linoleum) promote the accelerated synthesis of the components of the lipid barrier, delivering the necessary lipid precursors directly to the cells (borage oil (borage), evening primrose, blackberry seed).
+Therefore, the restorative efficiency and the predominant mechanism of action of oils will depend on their lipid composition.
+Oils containing essential fatty acids (linoleic and?-linolenic) promote accelerated synthesis of lipid barrier components, delivering the necessary lipid precursors directly to cells (borage, evening primrose, blackcurrant seed oils).

-Oils rich in sterols stimulate keratinocytes and have anti-inflammatory properties (rosehip oil, taman, soybean, safflower).
-Oils enriched with saturated and monounsaturated fatty acids have more occlusal properties and contribute to the restoration of barrier properties due to the hydration of the epidermis (shea butter, sebaceous tree, macadamia, corn, coconut, cocoa, cashew).
+Oils rich in sterols stimulate keratinocytes and have anti-inflammatory properties (rosehip, tamanu, soybean, safflower oils).
+Oils enriched with saturated and monounsaturated fatty acids have more pronounced occlusive properties and help restore barrier properties by hydrating the epidermis (shea butter, tallow, macadamia, corn, coconut, cocoa, cashew).

-Very effective lipid mixtures composed of physiological lipids - ceramides, cholesterol and free fatty acids.
-Physiological these lipids are called because they constitute the natural lipid barrier of the human stratum corneum.
-It has been experimentally found that the best reducing properties are their equimolar (ie in equal parts) mixture - "ceramides / cholesterol / free fatty acids" in the ratio 1: 1: 1.
+Lipid mixtures composed of physiological lipids - ceramides, cholesterol and free fatty acids - are very effective.
+These lipids are called physiological because they form the natural lipid barrier of the human stratum corneum.
+It has been experimentally established that the best restorative properties are possessed by their equimolar (i.e. in equal parts) mixture - "ceramides/cholesterol/free fatty acids" in the ratio 1:1:1.